cholla-hydro/cholla/docs/sphinx/Physics/DiskModel.md

 This is **NOT** a concern when using the Self-Gravity module
 :::

-Consider the parameterization of the potential of a Miyamoto-Nagai potential (this will be important [again](#analytic-self-gravity-estimate), shortly)
+Consider the parameterization of a Miyamoto-Nagai potential (this will be important [again](#analytic-self-gravity-estimate), shortly)

 :::{math}
 \Phi_{\rm MN}(R,z; M,a,b)\equiv \frac{-G M}{\sqrt{R^2 + (a + \sqrt{z^2 + b^2})^2}}.